Flamechargerr/crime-connect-fbi/crime-connect-fbi-main/README.md

 ---

+## 🧑‍💻 Developer Notes

+- **LocalStorage-Only:** All CRUD operations are handled in-browser for privacy and offline use.
+- **No Backend Required:** Perfect for demos, workshops, and experimentation.
+- **Extensible:** Easily add new item types, board features, or integrate a backend if needed.
+- **Testing:** Run `npm test` to execute all unit and integration tests.
+- **Accessibility:** All interactive elements are keyboard-accessible and screen reader-friendly.

+---

 ## 🤝 Contributing

+We welcome contributions!
+To get started:

 1. Fork the repo and create your branch from `main`.
 2. Install dependencies with `npm install`.
 3. Make your changes and add tests if needed.
 4. Run tests with `npm test`.
 5. Submit a pull request with a clear description.

+### Code Style
+- Use Prettier and ESLint for formatting and linting.
+- Write clear, descriptive commit messages.
+- Add/expand tests for new features or bugfixes.

 ---